On Law-Imposed Dual Relationships

-- California Civil Code 43.92 clarifies the Tarasoff Statute and states, with regard to the duty to warn "where the patient has communicated to the psychotherapist a serious threat of physical violence against a reasonably identifiable victim or victims."
+- California Civil Code 43.92 clarifies the Tarasoff Statute and states, with regard to the duty to warn, "where the patient has communicated to the psychotherapist a serious threat of physical violence against a reasonably identifiable victim or victims."
 In these situations, the psychotherapist's duty is to make a "reasonable effort to communicate the threat to the victim or victims and to a law enforcement agency."
 Failure to act may also result in potential civil liabilities.

-- [California Evidence Code 1024 states that there is no privileged communication if the therapist has reasonable cause to believe that the client is in such a mental or emotional condition as to be dangerous to himself or to the person or property of another and that disclosure of the communication is necessary to prevent the threatened danger.]
+- California Evidence Code 1024 states that there is no privileged communication if the therapist has reasonable cause to believe that the client is in such a mental or emotional condition as to be dangerous to himself or to the person or property of another and that disclosure of the communication is necessary to prevent the threatened danger.

-- Important New Ruling regarding Tarasoff Mandated Reporting: In July 2004 California Court Extends Tarasoff Mandated Reporting Standard.
+- Important New Ruling regarding Tarasoff Mandated Reporting: In July 2004 a California Court extended the Tarasoff Mandated Reporting Standard.
 Ewing v.
 Goldstein is a recent California appeals court decision that extended the interpretation of the Tarasoff warning law.
 The court expanded the definition of Civil Code § 43.92 to "include family members as persons covered within the statute who, upon communication to a therapist of a serious threat of physical violence against a reasonably identifiable victim, would trigger a duty to warn."
 The court states in Goldstein: "The intent of the statute is clear.
 A therapist has a duty to warn if, and only if, the threat which the therapist has learned - whether from the patient or a family member - actually leads him or her to believe the patient poses a risk of grave bodily injury to another person."
-The expanded duty from now on applies to credible threats received from the patient, or the patient's family, however, the court made clear that its decision did not go beyond "family members."
+The expanded duty from now on applies to credible threats received from the patient, or the patient's family; however, the court made clear that its decision did not go beyond "family members."

-Psychological Assistants and MFT or LSCW interns:
+Psychological Assistants and MFT or LCSW interns:

 - The California Business and Professional Codes 2910/11/13 and 1387 cover the regulations for psychological assistants and 4980 discusses the intern status of MFTI.
-The codes clearly mandate the supervisor's responsibility for the welfare of the supervisee's clients thus creating inevitable dual relationships as described above.
+The codes clearly mandate the supervisor's responsibility for the welfare of the supervisee's clients, thus creating inevitable dual relationships as described above.